-Ken Starr Backs Move to Drop Charges Against Ex-Trump Adviser Flynn
+Ken Starr Backs Move to Drop Charge Against Ex-Trump Adviser Flynn

-WASHINGTON (CN) — Iconically linked to America’s last two impeachments, Kenneth Starr joined the fray over prosecuting Michael Flynn, saying the judge handling the case has a duty to let the Justice Department drop the charges.
+WASHINGTON (CN) — Iconically linked to America’s last two impeachments, Kenneth Starr joined the fray over prosecuting Michael Flynn, saying the judge handling the case has a duty to let the Justice Department drop the charge.

 The ex-special counsel is one of 28 former prosecutors, government attorneys and judges who signed on Thursday to an amicus brief that says U.S. District Judge Emmet Sullivan has no authority to delay granting the government’s motion to dismiss.